earlSt1/vtt-compendium-folders/README.md

-### This is the testing branch for exporting folder structures to compendiums
+# Compendium Folders

+This is a module for FoundryVTT which allows you to manage compendiums a bit easier by implementing a folder system.
+This folder structure can be used for compendiums in addition to *inside* compendiums.

+## Folders In Compendiums

-_This only works for FVTT 0.7.3+_
+_This feature only works for FVTT 0.7.3+_

 ##### Exporting a folder
 ![Exporting a folder](./cf_export1.gif)